 5. Gutfull: What to Eat for a Happy Gut, by Dr Joanna McMillan

-Most of us know just how important gut health is – and we even wrote about it recently.
-What we eat affects everything from how we feel to the way our brain works and how well we age – but we’re living in a time where there’s so much conflicting information out there.
+Most of us know just how important gut health is – we even wrote about it recently.
+What we eat affects everything from how we feel to the way our brain works and how well we age.
+But the trouble is, we’re living in a time where there’s so much conflicting information out there.

 In Gutfull: What to Eat for a Happy Gut, Dr Joanna McMillan uses simple language to bust the many myths and misconceptions around gut health, and clearly explains how the foods we eat affect our wellbeing and happiness.

 If you’re trying to improve your health, want to understand the power of your gut, and be inspired to eat the right things (as well as know exactly what they are!), then this may be the audiobook for you.